evaletolab/node-postfinance/README.md

+## Main usage
+The purpose of this project is to provide a simple and intiutive API to handle the postfinance gateway.
+This API mainly focus on the DirectLink and Alias modules.
+It's bean designed to work on server side.

+## Credential
-Node postfinance gateway is based on the original idea from [Daimyo](https://github.com/HerdHound/Daimyo).
+Node postfinance API is based on the original idea from [Daimyo](https://github.com/HerdHound/Daimyo).

 ## Installation